jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/tutorial-tenant-model.md

             if (!arguments.ContainsKey(SubscriptionKeyArgName))
             {
                 Exception exp = new Exception("Subscription Key missing!
-Please pass in a Cognitive services subscription Key using --SubscriptionKey=\"your_subscription_key\"" +
+Please pass in a Cognitive Research Technologies subscription Key using --SubscriptionKey=\"your_subscription_key\"" +
-                    "Find more information on creating a Cognitive services resource and accessing your Subscription key here: https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows");
+                    "Find more information on creating a Cognitive Research Technologies resource and accessing your Subscription key here: https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows");
                 throw exp;
             }